bitloops/blog/articles/how-to-organize-ui-text-in-code-best-practices-for-scalable-localized-apps.md

    > “If it’s part of the interface chrome, it lives in code.
    > If it’s part of the message, it lives in the CMS.”

-4. **Validate During Design Handoff**
+4. **Validate During AI-Assisted Handoffs**
-   When importing designs (e.g., from Figma), mark which text elements are chrome vs. content.
+   During implementation planning, mark which text elements are chrome vs. content.
-   This makes design-to-code automation smarter and reduces rework later.
+   This gives AI agents clearer context and reduces rework later.

 ## The Takeaway